Frequently Asked Questions

 - Strengthening our employee training through identifying and implementing best industry practices.

-- Rigorous continuous improvement of our operational processes through industry-leading technology and practices.
+- Rigorous continuous improvement of our operational processes to incorporate new technologies and processes.

 The American Humane Certified program, a voluntary program offered by American Humane, is the nation’s first independent, third-party humane certification program for farm animals.
 Through rigorous inspections and examinations, American Humane provides third-party, independent verification that certified producers’ care and handling of farm animals meet or exceed the peer-reviewed, science-based animal welfare standards of American Humane.